Last Updated: May 30, 2022

 - Different exams have different durations.
 Generally, they last between 2 to 3 hours.

-- The exam is divided into two sections, viz., multiple-choice and essay or free-response types.
-In the multiple-choice section, students have to mark with a pencil one answer out of the 4 or 5 options provided in the answer sheet.
+- The exam is divided into two sections: multiple-choice and essay or free-response types.
+In the multiple-choice section, students must mark one answer out of the 4 or 5 options provided in the answer sheet with a pencil.

-- In the second section, students have to write their answers.
+- In the second section, students must write their answers.
 Here, they may be required to write an essay or provide a solution(s) to a given problem(s).
 For this, they will be provided with an exam booklet.

 - There is no negative marking for wrong answers or unanswered questions in the multiple-choice section.

-- However, in the case of some exams, like Chinese Language & Culture and Japanese Language and Culture students will be using a computer instead of paper or a booklet.
+- However, in the case of some exams, like Chinese Language & Culture and Japanese Language and Culture, students will use a computer instead of paper or a booklet.

-There is no limit to the number of courses a student can take though students generally take around 3 AP courses in their high school.
-The count for the number of courses depends upon the student and the amount of time they can indulge in studying for their college while maintaining their GPA and extracurricular activities in school.
-Students might also have to take ACT/SAT tests and prepare for them during the same duration and taking up more AP classes might hurt the chances of maintaining their grades in high school.
+There is no limit to the number of courses a student can take, though students generally take around 3 AP courses in high school.
+The count for several courses depends upon the student and the amount of time they can study for college while maintaining their GPA and extracurricular activities in school.
+Students might also have to take ACT/SATs and prepare for them during the same duration, and taking up more AP classes might hurt their chances of maintaining their grades in high school.

-The only purpose of having an AP score during college admission is to prove that the student is capable of doing intro-level courses in college while they are still in high school.
+The only purpose of having an AP score during college admission is to prove that the student can do intro-level college courses while in high school.
 This point is carried across to the admission officers with even one AP course with a decent grade.
-Taking up multiple AP courses is another way in which students reduce their college expenditure but overdoing it can result in receiving lower GPAs and other points that might make the student lose their admission to the college or university of their choice.
+Taking up multiple AP courses is another way in which students reduce their college expenditures, but overdoing it can result in lower GPAs and other points that might cause the student to lose admission to the college or university of their choice.

-If the student is doing the AP Capstone Diploma program, they will be required to do 4 AP courses on top of the 2 courses available in the program, and this spans 2 years.
+If the student is doing the AP Capstone Diploma program, they will be required to do 4 AP courses on top of the two courses available in the program, which spans two years.
 Apart from this scenario, 3 is the ideal number of courses a student must take if they are sure that they can balance their high school grades along with the AP courses.

-Students can start choosing their AP courses during their Freshman year in school.
-To get a head-start, some students take less demanding courses like the language courses in languages they are already familiar with so that they are not burdened by the educational load but can also scrape a good grade in the course.
-This may also be the time to take up courses like Environmental Science or Psychology since these courses demand lesser than courses like Calculus AB.
+Students can start choosing their AP courses during their first year in high school.
+To get a head-start, some students take less demanding courses like language courses in languages they are already familiar with so that the educational load does not burden them.
+Still, they can also scrape a good grade in the course.
+This may also be the time to take courses like Environmental Science or Psychology since these courses demand less than courses like Calculus AB.

-By the time the student is in their Sophomore year, they will have an idea of how to balance AP courses and their academic life in high school providing them the opportunity to take up to 3 AP courses.
-It is only in the Junior year that students think about taking core courses due to the added advantage they receive after learning similar subjects in their high school syllabus.
-High school academic-related content may increase in content by now and students should always play safe by choosing not more than 2 AP courses this year.
+By the time the student is in their sophomore year, they will have an idea of how to balance AP courses and their academic life in high school, allowing them to take up to 3 AP courses.
+In the Junior year, students only think about taking core courses due to the added advantage they receive after learning similar subjects in their high school syllabus.
+High school academic-related content may increase in content by now, and students should always play it safe by choosing not more than 2 AP courses this year.

-In their Senior year, students have to take up core AP courses and can take 2 or more courses depending upon the time it will leave them for doing college admissions along with senior year academic content.
+In their Senior year, students have to take up core AP courses and can take two or more courses depending upon the time it will leave them to do college admissions along with senior year academic content.
 The sole concern of students must be to perform well in their high school exams since having an AP grade is an advantage but is not mandatory.
-Having a high AP grade with a low high school grade does not, ultimately, sit well in the college applications.
+Having a high AP grade with a low high school grade does not, ultimately, sit well in college applications.

 Preparing for AP Exams

-Since AP exams are held every year in May, students need to do the planning long before that.
-They should contact their school AP Coordinator for tips and tools in this regard.
-In case their school does not have an AP coordinator, they should contact the AP Services before March 1 to have information regarding the nearest placed AP Coordinators.
+Since AP exams are held every year in May, students need to plan long before that.
+They should contact their school's AP Coordinator for tips and tools in this regard.
+In case their school does not have an AP coordinator, they should contact AP Services before March 1 to obtain information regarding the nearest AP Coordinator.
 The College Board website has all the information on how to contact AP Services.

 Some Tips for AP Preparation

-- Arts In case the student has chosen arts, they need to develop their skills in two-dimensional or three-dimensional mediums (whichever they have opted for).
-These skills include graphic design, photography, collage, printmaking, sculpture, architectural models, metalwork, ceramics, glasswork, etc. They will also have to do extensive research on the history of art right from pre-historic times to the present times.
+- Arts- In case the student has chosen arts, they need to develop their skills in two-dimensional or three-dimensional mediums (whichever they have opted for).
+These skills include graphic design, photography, collage, printmaking, sculpture, architectural models, metalwork, ceramics, glasswork, etc. They will also have to do extensive research on the history of art, right from pre-historic times to the present.

-- English Language For English Language, students need to develop their critical reading and writing skills.
+- English Language- For English Language, students need to develop their critical reading and writing skills.
 They will have to read and analyze both fiction and non-fiction literature.
-While dealing with non-fiction works, they will need to develop structured and persuasive arguments so that the readers understand the perspective on a given topic, issue, or problem.
-They will be studying non-fiction works belonging to different periods and understanding their context and content.
+While dealing with non-fiction works, they must develop structured and persuasive arguments so that the readers understand the perspective on a given topic, issue, or problem.
+They will study non-fiction works from different periods and understand their context and content.
 In the case of fiction, they will be studying poetry, drama, and short and long fiction.

 Other subjects include Human Geography, History, Economics (both Micro and Macro), Psychology, and Biology.